tterpi/Systems-Development-and-Frameworks/3/README.md

 * Here is some inspiration how your test cases could look like:
   ![Test cases for a permission layer](./permissions.png)
 * Connect your frontend with your backend via [vue-apollo](https://github.com/vuejs/vue-apollo).
-  So if you update a todo in your frontend, it sends a graphql mutation to the backend.
+  So if you update a pet in your frontend, it sends a graphql mutation to the backend.